Impact of population size on early adaptation in rugged fitness landscapes: Methods

 \paragraph{Wright-Fisher walk.} The Wright-Fisher model assumes non-overlapping generations, where the next generation is drawn by binomial sampling~\cite{crow2009}.
 Under the diffusion approximation valid for large populations ($N \gg 1$) and mutations of small impact ($|s_{ij}|\ll 1$)~\cite{crow2009,Kimura1962}, the fixation probability of mutant $j$ reads

-if $s_{ij}\neq 0$, and $P_{ij}=1/N$ if $s_{ij}= 0$.
 We use this formula similarly as above to define the Wright-Fisher walk, which is also an irreducible, aperiodic, positive recurrent and reversible discrete Markov chain converging to a unique stationary distribution.
-Note that we use it for all $N$ and fitness values, but that it rigorously holds only under the diffusion approximation, contrary to the Moran fixation probability, which is exact within the Moran process.
+Note that we use it for all $N$ and fitness values, but that it rigorously holds only under the diffusion approximation, i.e.\ under assumptions of large population and weak selection.
+In fact, the complete Wright-Fisher model is irreversible for large selection, although this does not impact the steady-state distribution of populations on fitness landscapes~\cite{manhart2012}.
+By contrast, the Moran fixation probability is exact within the Moran process.